-The Trustee's assessment of climate-related risks and opportunities has been carried out based on information that is currently available, both in terms of data from the companies and assets in which the Plan invests and in consideration of the different global warming scenarios we have analysed.
+The Trustee's assessment of climate-related risks and opportunities has been carried out based on information that is currently available, both in terms of data from the companies and assets in which the Plan invests.
 This data is subject to change as climate change reporting improves.